 During 2004, the Emerging Issues Task Force, or EITF, reached a consensus on EITF Issue No. 04-08, "The Effect of Contingently Convertible Debt on Diluted Earnings per Share," which was effective for reporting periods ending after December 15, 2004.
 EITF Issue No. 04-08 requires that the dilutive effect of contingently convertible debt, such as the Company's 3% convertible senior notes due June 2033, which the Company issued in July 2003, be included in dilutive earnings per common share regardless of whether the contingency permitting holders to convert the debt into shares of common stock had been satisfied.
 EITF Issue No. 04-08 was applicable retroactively and required restatement of results for prior periods during which the contingently convertible debt instrument was outstanding.
-As a result, 2004 diluted earnings per common share have been restated to include 6.2 million additional shares of common stock and to exclude the associated interest expense, net of income tax, of \$1.9 million and
+As a result, 2004 diluted earnings per common share have been restated to include 6.2 million additional shares of common stock and to exclude the associated interest expense, net of income tax, of \$2.0 million and \$5.9 million on the contingent convertible debt for the three and nine months ended September 30, 2004, respectively.